 So, what do you think?
 Will you be spec’ing in an L83E or L85E on your next project?

-Let us know what you think by using the “Leave a reply” form at the bottom of this page.
+Let us know what you think by using the “post a comment or question” link below.